jstevewhite/rsrch/README.md

 ### Module Import Errors

+- If you installed with `pip install -e .`, you can run from anywhere.
+If imports fail:
+  - Ensure you're using the same interpreter you used to install (`which python`, `which pip`)
+  - Reinstall: `pip uninstall -y rsrch || true && pip install -e .`
-- Make sure you're running from the project root directory
+- If you did not use the editable install, run from the project root or switch to the editable install above.
-- Install all requirements: `pip install -r requirements.txt`

 ### Search/Scraping Issues